 In addition to the corporate action event reference [Seq.
 A :20C::CORP <> A / CorporateActionEventIdentification], the market practice requires a link only to the preceding notification message [seq.
 A1 :20C::PREV <> PreviousNotificationIdentification].

-There is no market practice requirement to link the Eligible Balance Notification message to the Instruction message using the Related Message Reference [seq.
+There is no requirement to link the Forecast/Cash Pre-Advice message to the Instruction message using the Related Message Reference [seq.
 A1 - :20C::RELA <> InstructionIdentification].
-Therefore a single Eligible Balance Notification message may be sent at the end of the response period, when the entitlements may be calculated, to indicate the entitlements for each of the options instructed.
+Therefore a single Forecast/Cash Pre-Advice message may be sent at the end of the response period, when the entitlements may be calculated, to indicate the entitlements for each of the options instructed.